jrbrayjr2006/rest-cloud-consumer-contract/README.md

 ### Noteworthy

 - Using the `@EnableFeignClients` annotation of the root application class that also has the `@SpringBootApplication` annotation will result in the tests that use the `@SpringBootTest` annotation not being able to load tbe Spring context.
 To get around this, do the following:
+    - The workaround is to use Spring RestTemplate for the time being, until this is sorted out.

 ## References